The Best Places To Visit In France: An Insider's Guide

 France Trip Quick Picks

-• Have 10-14 days?
-Paris, Provence, Loire Valley with time for slow travel
+Have up to 14 days?
+Consider Paris and the Rhône Valley with time for slow travel

-• First trip to France?
-Paris for city life, plus one countryside region that matches your interests
+First trip to France?
+Visit Paris for city life, plus one countryside region that matches your interests

-• Been before?
-Try French Basque Country, L'Occitanie, or Lyon for experiences most travelers miss
+Been before?
+Try French Basque Country, L'Occitanie, the Alps, or Lyon for experiences most travelers miss

-• Romantic getaway?
-Amboise châteaux, Saint-Émilion wine country, or Paris neighborhoods
+Romantic getaway?
+Loire Valley châteaux, Saint-Émilion and Bordeaux wine country, or seaside towns in the south

-• Fall travel?
-Médoc for harvest season, Beaune for wine experiences, Nyons for comfortable temperatures
+Fall travel?
+Médoc for harvest season, Beaune for wine experiences, Nyons for a mountain escape

-• Food and wine focus?
-Vieux Lyon, Bayonne, Cognac
+Food and wine focus?
+Center your trip around Lyon, Bayonne, or Cognac

 Need expert planning help?
 Check out our France vacation planning services.

-Best Places To Visit In France Based On What Inspires You
+Best Places To Visit In France By Interest

 French Cultural Immersion

-This is France's gourmet capital that most international travelers skip, and they're missing out big time.
-It's got serious university energy mixed with incredible history, and the old town's hidden passageways (called traboules) tell stories you won't find elsewhere.
-Being at the confluence of major rivers puts you at the heart of several wine regions too.
+The city has university energy mixed with incredible history, and the old town's hidden passageways (called traboules) tell stories you won't find elsewhere.
+Being at the confluence of major rivers puts you near several notable wine regions like Côte-Rôtie.

-Experience highlights: Secret passageways with street art tours, legendary food halls experience, traditional bouchon dining, cinema history (birthplace of the Lumière brothers).
+Highlights: Street art tours, legendary food halls experience, traditional bouchon dining, and cinema history.

 French Basque Country

-Experience highlights: Surf lessons meets French tradition, unique Basque language and customs, traditional cider making, regional tapas scene different from Spain's version.
+Highlights: Surf lessons meets French tradition, unique Basque language and customs, traditional cider making, chocolate heritage, renowned seafood, and piment d’Espelette.

 L’Occitanie

-Experience highlights: Medieval towns with living history, traditional cheese making in caves, local wine scene without tourist markup, family-run market towns.
+Highlights: Medieval towns with living history, traditional cheese making in caves, local wine scene, heritage salt flats, incredible seafood, and a slower pace of travel.

-This is that idyllic South of France you picture, rolling hills dotted with medieval villages, markets bursting with sun-soaked produce, and a pace of life that teaches you what "art de vivre" really means.
-Van Gogh and Cézanne painted here for good reason.
+This is that postcard-picture of France many envision.
+We’re talking rolling hills dotted with medieval villages, Roman ruins, bustling markets bursting with sun-soaked produce, and a pace of life that teaches you what "art de vivre" really means.

-Culinary highlights: Traditional market experiences where vendors share cooking secrets, olive oil tasting in ancient groves, hands-on cooking with seasonal ingredients, painting workshops with local artists.
+Highlights: Traditional market experiences, olive oil tasting in ancient groves, hands-on cooking with seasonal ingredients, wine tasting near the seaside, and visits to lavender fields.

 Côte d'Azur